 Philip Uri Treisman, Ph.D., Executive Director

-Philip Uri Treisman is professor of mathematics and of public affairs at The University of Texas at Austin.
+Philip Uri Treisman is a University Distinguished Teaching Professor, professor of mathematics, and professor of public affairs at The University of Texas at Austin.
 He is the founder and executive director of the University’s Charles A. Dana Center, an organized research unit of the College of Natural Sciences.

 Dana Center Role

-Uri is responsible for setting the Center’s vision, overall direction, and strategy.
+In addition to his national work, Uri is responsible for setting the Center’s vision, overall direction, and strategy.
 He is actively engaged in the design of new Center initiatives and chairs the Center’s senior leadership team.

 Before Joining the Dana Center

 Uri was the E.M.
 Lang Visiting Professor of Mathematics and Social Change at Swarthmore College and a senior leader of the Professional Development Program—an initiative of the Special Opportunity Program of the University of California Academic Senate, Berkeley Division.